VET Student Loans

 Please refer to the VET Student Loans – Student Entry Procedure.

 Eligible students will be entitled for loans up to a capped amount.

 Providers may charge above this cap for a course, and if so, students will be expected to pay for the difference according to the provider’s billing period.

-Please refer to the fee schedule for 2017 Course Fees and Loan Caps.
+Please refer to the fee schedule for 2018 Course Fees and Loan Caps (PDF).

 The census date is the last day you have to complete the electronic Commonwealth Assistance Form (eCAF) to access a VET Student loan or withdraw your enrolment without incurring the fees or a FEE-HELP debt.
 If you do not submit your form by the census date, you will not be eligible to access a FEE-HELP loan for that study period.

 Census dates for 2018 are 15/03/2018, 11/06/2018, 10/09/2018 & 03/12/2018